 Monese is another bank account, which is easy to set up and beneficial to use overseas.
 It prides itself on providing some of the best rates for international money transfers.
 There are also some generous limits on fee-free international purchases and ATM withdrawals with a Monese debit card.

-In fact, with its £14.95/month Premium account, you can make unlimited purchases and ATM withdrawals and still not be charged additional fees.
+A Monese Simple account is free of charge (but is subject to additional fees).
+Its Premium account charges a monthly fee, you can make unlimited purchases and ATM withdrawals and still not be charged additional fees.

 Everything is managed via the Monese smartphone app.
 The app also includes budgeting tools, transaction details and downloadable statements.